eternnoir/gollmscribe/README.md

 - **Concurrent Processing**: Efficient parallel processing of audio chunks for faster transcription
 - **Custom Prompts**: Use specialized prompts for different content types (meetings, interviews, lectures)
 - **Prompt-driven Features**: Control output format, speaker identification, timestamps, and more through intelligent prompts
+- **Watch Folder**: Automatically monitor directories for new audio/video files and transcribe them in real-time
+- **Batch Processing**: Process existing files or watch for new ones with shared configuration and prompts
 - **Configurable**: Comprehensive configuration options via YAML or environment variables

 ## 🚀 Installation